Fun Things to Do in Miami with Kids: Beaches, Boats, Wildlife & More

 NORTH AMERICAFLORIDAWHAT TO DO

-We included Miami as part of a wider road trip, stopping midway between the Florida Keys and Orlando.
-Used this way, Miami was a great change of pace — breaking up long drives, adding variety, and avoiding theme‑park overload.
-Helpful recommendations from friends living locally also shaped our plans and meant we focused on activities that genuinely worked for kids rather than trying to see everything.
+We included Miami as part of a wider road trip, stopping between the Florida Keys and Orlando.
+Used this way, it worked really well — breaking up long drives, adding variety, and giving us a change of pace from more structured days.

 Boat Tours and Wildlife Experiences